Value My Artwork

 Provenance & documentation

-Gallery labels, certificates, exhibition stickers, ownership history, and auction tags boost confidence and price.
+Gallery labels, certificates of authenticity, exhibition stickers, ownership history, and auction records all boost confidence and price.
+If you've inherited artwork, even partial documentation can make a meaningful difference in valuation.

 Comparable sales & demand

-We compare your piece to recent auction sales, gallery pricing, and collector interest for similar works.
+We compare your piece to recent auction results, gallery pricing, and collector demand for similar works.
+A painting's worth depends on what buyers are currently paying for comparable pieces — not what someone paid decades ago.

 How to value your artwork online (step-by-step)